rrbranco/grsecurity-pax-history/README.md

 patches up to the date of the announcement.

 Organization:

   grsecurity/
     Collection taken from git repository https://github.com/renaudallard/grsecurity_patches

   pax/
     Collection taken from http://grsecurity.net/~paxguy1 (do not contain all the patches historically released - yet)

+  docs/
+    Collection of the PaX/grsecurity Documents (taken from http://pax.grsecurity.net and from the blog)